environet/environet/README.md

 Description:
 This commands exports the database content of the distribution node to a file under data/export folder.
 The filename of the exported file will be written to the console after successful export.

+### Generating HTML documentation and merged markdown

+Command: `./environet dist generate-merged-html`

+Description:
+During development, when markdown documentation has been changed, it's necessary to generate updated HTML documentation and merged markdown file.
+It's possible with this command.